-Software developers write code to meet the client's requirements in such a way that only they can understand the system's behaviour.
-So, it is difficult to troubleshoot such a system and also time consuming.
+Software developers write a code to meet the client's requirement in such a way that only they can understand the system's behaviour.
+Hence, it is difficult to troubleshoot such a system and it can be time consuming also.
 It is always recommended to take external support of the developer to solve such issues.